akkana/metapho/README.rst

 <https://metapho.readthedocs.io/en/latest/>`__
 has more information on both the app and the API of the classes inside it.
-It was out of date for a while because of a tools issue, but it's updated.
+It was out of date for a while because of a tools issue, but it's updated now.

 There are also man pages that you can install on Linux/Unix.
 Unfortunately, Python pip doesn't have a way to install man pages; but you can build them with

 ::

     make man

-in the docs directory, which produces files in `build/man` which you can install to anywhere you keep section 1 man pages.
+in the `docs` directory, which produces files in `build/man` that you can install to anywhere you keep section 1 man pages.
+Or just read them fvia the links above.